Civil Engineering

 CE 517.
 Transportation Asset Management.
 3 Credits.

 Course focused on the principles of transportation asset management with an emphasis on pavement management system (PMS).
 Network- and project-level pavement management processes will be discussed, but the emphasis will be on network-level.
 Bridge management system will also be covered.
-Prerequisites: ENGR 203 and a statistics course (MATH 321, CHE 315, ECON 210 or approved substitute).
+Prerequisite: Background/knowledge of mechanics of materials and statistics; additional information is available in the CE Graduate Student Handbook on the CE Department website and the CE graduate student blackboard site.
 F, even years.

 CE 518.
 Pavement Engineering.
 3 Credits.

-Structural pavement design concepts for flexible and rigid pavements; traffic and environmental loading factors; material characterization; hot mix asphalt design and analysis concepts, SuperPave mix design method, stresses and strains in flexible and rigid pavements, joints and load transfer of rigid pavements, fast track concrete, and construction issues.
-Prerequisite: CE 412; consent of instructor for undergraduate students.
+To introduce students to structural pavement design concepts for flexible and rigid pavements, traffic and environmental loading factors, material characterization, stresses and strains in flexible and rigid pavements, joints and load transfer of rigid pavements, and construction issues.
+CE 518 cannot be taken after completing CE 418.
+Prerequisite: Background/knowledge of soil mechanics; additional information is available in the CE Graduate Student Handbook on the CE Department website and graduate student blackboard site; consent of instructor for undergraduate students.
 F.

 CE 519.
 Sustainable Pavements.
 3 Credits.